 Bacon is traditionally created by rubbing slices of pork loin or belly with a seasoning combination, letting it sit for a week, then washing it with warm water, drying it, and smoking it.
 If you have the money, you can still purchase bacon produced in this manner.

-Can You Still Eat Expired Bacon?
+Can you Eat Expired Bacon?

 You run a higher risk of contracting tapeworms, toxoplasmosis, and trichinosis if you consume raw or spoiled bacon.
 Any raw or undercooked meat raises the risk of food poisoning since it contains germs, viruses, and parasites.